sourabhk25/AutomatedDrivingSystem/README.md

 ## Conclusion

 In conclusion, the "AutomatedDrivingSystem" project leverages computer vision technologies to enhance road safety and driver assistance.
 Its features, including lane detection, pedestrian detection, stop sign recognition, and drowsiness detection, contribute to safer driving experiences.
 Through the use of Python, OpenCV, NumPy, and dlib, the system efficiently processes video input.
 This project is a significant step toward the development of Automated Driving Systems, addressing the increasing need for enhanced driver assistance and road safety.
+Such applications can be for real-time video feeds as future scope.
+Also, to improve the accuracy of Lane detection and other features, Deep learning models can be used in the future.